- Jazz guitarist & Electric bassist

 - Principal and co-counder of Jazz Workshop Australia

 - Conductor of the Sydney Youth Jazz Orchestras

 - Teaches guitar, electric bass and jazz bands

 Saul Richardson is a guitarist and bass player.
 He holds a PhD from the University of Sydney where he also trained as a teacher, graduating with First Class honours in primary education.
 In 1995 was awarded the University Medal for his study of electric guitar in school music education.

 Dr Richardson studied Jazz guitar under Steve Brien, Steve McKenna, and Dennis Keath, and conducting with Jerry Nowak.
 He is an internationally recognized Jazz educator, and served for two years as Australasian representative on the Executive Board of the International Association for Jazz Education (IAJE).
 He is a past recipient of the Merimbula Jazz Festival award for his educational work.

-At Jazz Workshop Australia, Saul has developed a unique method for teaching jazz improvisation which has proven highly effective.
+At Jazz Workshop Australia, Dr Richardson has developed a unique method for teaching jazz improvisation which has proven highly effective.
 Students can make astounding progress through this intensive, yet fun program.

 Saul Richardson is a member of of the Australian College of Educators (MACE), the Australian Band & Orchestra Directors Association (ABODA), the Jazz Education Network (JEN) and the National Association for Music Education (NAfME).
-He is also a member of the Australian Ultra Runners Association (AURA) and a member of the UTS Norths Athletics Club.
 Outside of music and teaching, Saul competes regularly in ultra-distance race walking events.